Sickle cell anemia

 Causes of death include organ failure and infection.

 Call your health care provider if you have:

 Steinberg MH.
 Sickle cell disease and other hemoglobinopathies.
 In: Goldman L, Schafer AI, eds.
-Goldman's Cecil Medicine.
+Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 163.

-Last reviewed on: 2/1/2016
+Last reviewed on: 1/19/2018

-Reviewed by: Todd Gersten, MD, Hematology/Oncology, Florida Cancer Specialists & Research Institute, Wellington, FL.
+Reviewed by: Richard LoCicero, MD, private practice specializing in hematology and medical oncology, Longstreet Cancer Center, Gainesville, GA.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.